 Key Lime Tartlets

 - Prepare Coconut-Macadamia Nut Pastry.
 Preheat oven to 450 degrees F. Divide dough into eight portions.
 On a floured surface, use your hands to slightly flatten one portion.
 Roll dough from center to edge into a circle about 5 inches in diameter.
 Transfer dough circle to a 4-inch tart pan that has a removable bottom.
 Press dough into fluted side of tart pan; trim edge.
 Using a fork, prick bottom and side of dough.
 Repeat with remaining dough portions.
 Line each dough shell with a double thickness of foil.
 Place on a large baking sheet.
 Bake for 8 minutes.
 Remove foil.
 Bake for 4 to 5 minutes more or until pastry shells are golden.
 Transfer to a wire rack and cool.
-Reduce oven temperature to 350 degrees F. For filling:
+Reduce oven temperature to 350 degrees F.

 - In a medium bowl, beat egg yolks with a wire whisk or fork.
 Gradually whisk in sweetened condensed milk.
 Add lime peel, lime juice, and, if desired, food coloring.
 Mix well.